scaljeri/di-xxl/README.md

  ### `di` executable to the rescue

-Unfortunately you cannot use the decorators in combination with Typescript out of the box.
+Unfortunately you cannot use the @decorators in combination with Typescript out of the box.
 Typescript ignores files which are not used directly, for example

 file: `foo.ts`